jkommer/GravatarHelper/README.markdown

   * Implement Web.Config transformations to support @Html.GravatarImage() automatically.

-  * No longe require a DefaultImage to be specified.
+  * No longer require a DefaultImage to be specified.

 ### 1.0.0